SharkeyMyrl/Fallen-Scripts/Hubs/MiniGames/Paintball/README.md

-To Do List:
+To Do List:\

-Finalize all logic in server script
-Clean up team scripts
-Consider paintball gun selection
-Add arena schematic handling
-Add spectator support
+-Add spectator team logic\
+-Add arena handling\
+-Consider changes to (re)spawn location to be handled by schematic handler

+Final Goals:\
+-Dynamic games of Paintball\
+-Support for spectators\
+-Minimal Overhead\
+-Server defined arena schematics